-\subsection{Link-sums and Loop-sums}
+\subsection{Link-sums and loop-sums}

-None of the classes of frame, lifted-graphic, quasi-graphic, nor biased graphic matroids are closed under 2-sums.
+None of the classes of frame, lifted-graphic, quasi-graphic, nor biased-graphic matroids are closed under 2-sums.
 However, each is closed under 2-sums with a graphic matroid.
-Further, with the exception of the class of quasi-graphic matroids, there is a natural 2-sum of biased graphs, corresponding to a 2-sum of matroids, that does always yield a matroid that remains in the class containing the summands.
+Moreover, there is a natural 2-sum of biased graphs that corresponds to a 2-sum of matroids that, for the classes of lifted-graphic, frame, and biased-graphic matroids, does always yield a matroid that remains in the class containing the summands.